-- Sound alarm - Call 911, superintendent, District Support Team - Implement evacuation procedures to outside Assembly Area - Implement plan for any students needing special assistance - Follow standard student accounting procedures - Some schools use a card notification system.
+- Sound alarm - Call 911, superintendent, District Support Team - Implement evacuation procedures to outside Assembly Area - Implement plan for any students needing special assistance - Follow standard student accounting procedures - Initiate accountability procedures.
+Some schools use a card notification system.
 The universal colors of a "green card" and a "red card" are used.
-A "green card" denotes all students are present and all is well and a "red card" signifies a problem - Do not re-enter building until being given permission to re-enter
+A "green card" denotes all students are present and all is well and a "red card" signifies a problem - Do not re-enter building until being given permission to re-enter - Determine if arrangements need to be made for transportation to alternative location - Document actions and complete incident reports